Luke Sharrett is a photographer based in Louisville, Kentucky. He’s not great at writing about himself in the third person, so please bear with him.

 His award-winning work (voted best photographer in his high school yearbook) has been featured prominently on his grandmother's refrigerator for many years.
 You may also have seen his photography featured in the 2011 Sharrett family Christmas card.

 Previously, Luke worked on contract for The New York Times in Washington, DC where he covered The White House and frequently traveled onboard Air Force One during Barack Obama's 2012 re-election campaign.

-Since then he's built working relationships with photo editors at National Geographic, Time Magazine, The Wall Street Journal, Bloomberg, and The Washington Post.
+Since moving back to Louisville, Kentucky he's built working relationships with photo editors at National Geographic, Time Magazine, The Wall Street Journal, and The Washington Post.

 When not meeting deadlines and making life easier for editors, he enjoys smoking meat, wrestling with his sons, and World War II re-enacting.

 My memoir, Eye Contact: A Photojournalist's Search for Meaning and Manhood is now available for purchase.

 Chasing a Mighty Relic of Yesteryear: Union Pacific 4014 for The New York Times

 What I learned about masculinity and fatherhood from ‘The Simpsons’ for The Washington Post